After IVF Transfer: What to Do (Two-Week Wait Guide)

 Key Takeaways

-After embryo transfer, most patients do not need strict bed rest.
-Gentle daily activity, correct progesterone use, hydration, and avoiding excessive strain are usually more important than staying completely still.
-The hardest part is often the waiting, and single symptoms during the two-week wait rarely predict the final result.
+After IVF transfer, most patients do not need strict bed rest.
+Gentle daily activity, correct progesterone use, hydration, and avoiding heavy strain matter more than staying completely still.
+No lifestyle ritual can force implantation — but a few habits support a safer two-week wait.

-The days after embryo transfer can feel disproportionally important because so little seems to be happening and so much feels at stake.
-In practice, post-transfer care is usually about avoiding extremes, taking medication correctly, and resisting the urge to over-interpret every symptom.
+The days after transfer feel heavier than the calendar suggests.
+So little seems to be happening.
+So much feels at stake.
+In practice, post-transfer care is about avoiding extremes.
 Bed rest, unusual diets, and strict rituals do not force implantation.

-After a technically straightforward transfer, most patients can return to quiet routine activities the same day.
-Walking, normal self-care, desk work, and light household activity are usually acceptable unless the treating team has given a specific restriction.
+After a straightforward transfer — including many blastocyst transfers — most patients can return to a quiet routine the same day.
+Walking, normal self-care, desk work, and light household activity are usually fine unless your team gave a specific restriction.

-The goal is not to remain completely still.
-The goal is to avoid unnecessary physical strain while the luteal phase support and follow-up testing proceed as planned.
+You do not need to stay completely still.
+You need to avoid unnecessary strain while luteal support and follow-up testing continue.

-Complete bed rest is not supported by evidence and may even increase stress and inactivity without improving pregnancy rates.
-A short rest immediately after transfer is common, but prolonged immobilization is usually unnecessary.
+Complete bed rest is not supported by evidence.
+It may only add stress.
+A short rest right after transfer is common; days in bed are usually unnecessary.

 - Light daily movement is usually acceptable.

-- High-impact exercise, heavy lifting, and strenuous abdominal effort are usually postponed until the pregnancy test and sometimes beyond, depending on symptoms and ovarian size.
+- High-impact exercise, heavy lifting, and hard abdominal effort are usually postponed until the pregnancy test — and sometimes beyond if ovaries remain large.

 - Avoid alcohol and smoking.